AvolitesLtd/TitanManual/docs/titan-basics.md

 All consoles provide MIDI connections which can be used to trigger playbacks or connect MIDI timecode to the console for timecode-controlled cue lists.
-Except for Pearl Expert, a SMPTE input is provided on the rear panel to allow the console to be linked to a timecode source.
-MIDI cannot be used with the T1 dongle, but can be used with T2 if you attach a USB-MIDI device.
+USB-MIDI devices may also be used.
+MIDI cannot be used with the T1, but can be used with T2 and T3 if you attach a USB-MIDI device.

+Some consoles provide a SMPTE input to allow the console to be linked to a timecode source.

 You can connect the console to a LAN (local area network) using the EtherCON or RJ45 network socket(s) on the rear.
 This allows you to operate many more